gperdrizet/hill_climber/_sources/quickstart.rst.txt

 This guide will get you started with Hill Climber in just a few minutes.

+Hill Climber works with multi-column datasets.
+Your objective function receives one argument for each column/feature in your data.

 Basic Example
 -------------

-Here's a simple example that creates a dataset with high Pearson correlation:
+Here's a simple example that optimizes a 2-column dataset for high Pearson correlation:

 .. code-block:: python